vacp2p/rfc/content/docs/rfcs/10/README.md

 please see the [30/ADAPTIVE-NODES](/spec/30) spec.

 ## Network interaction domains
+The key words “MUST”, “MUST NOT”, “REQUIRED”, “SHALL”, “SHALL NOT”, “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “NOT RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [RFC 2119](https://www.ietf.org/rfc/rfc2119.txt).

 While Waku is best thought of as a single cohesive thing, there are three network interaction domains: